Iceland closes Justin Bieber video canyon

 "That part of the country simply can't cope with all those stomping feet," he tells CNN Travel.
 "We have to ask ourselves whether we want to build viewing platforms, charge entry or simply close the area down for a few months a year, giving it time to heal.
 It's a debate that any country coming to grips with a massive increase in tourism has to grapple with."

-Hlin says that her team will take its guidance on Fjaðrárgljúfur from environmental authorities.
+Palsdottir says that her team will take its guidance on Fjaðrárgljúfur from environmental authorities.

 "I don't necessarily think it will be solved by selling tickets," she says.
 "No decisions have been made in this regard."